 - After anesthesia and preparation, a very small incision is created

-- Vertebra are gently spread apart, restoring the natural space cushion and reliving pressure on the nerves
+- Vertebra are gently spread apart, restoring the natural space cushion

-- Implant endplates are inserted and positioned
+- An appropriately sized implant is inserted and positioned

 - When the procedure is complete and the endplates are seated, the prosthesis is carefully evaluated using x-ray imagery

-Cervical Arthroplasty (Disc Replacement in the Neck)
+Cervical Disc Arthroplasty (Disc Replacement in the Neck)

 Call (847) 628-8147 and schedule a consultation to find out if you are a good candidate.